dbluhm/acapy-json-ld-receiver/README.md

 # ACA-Py JSON-LD Receiver

 This is a simple controller that enables an ACA-Py instance to use a did:key as the holder DID for JSON-LD Credential Issuance requests.
+It will also auto respond to AnonCreds credential offers.

+## Usage

+This controller requires:

+- The ACA-Py instance must be started and accissble before the controller starts.
+- `--debug-webhooks` MUST be enabled (present or `true` in yaml config)
+- `--auto-respond-credential-offer` MUST be disable (absent or `false` in yaml config)
+- `--auto-store-credential` MUST be disabled (absent or `false` in yaml config)

-## Docker Compose Usage
+### Docker Compose Usage

 Supposing you had a docker-compose service named `bob` like the following: